Mrvys/DysHelper/README.md

 For now, there are five tests matrixes, which represents five test users: user1, user2, user3, user4 and original.
 Matrix with name original is using matrix from research Boles and Clifford.
 They created table where values evaluates how much are pair of characters alike.

 #DysTeXia
-DysHelper is part of project DysTeXia, which is system of assistive technology with aim to help people with dyslexia to read.
+DysHelper is part of project DysTeXia, which is system of assistive technology with aim to help people with dyslexia to read easier.